 Planting Plans for Elevated Raised Beds

-Ellen Ecker Ogden creates two designs
+Ellen Ecker Ogden creates two designs for urban gardens

 Our Vermont-made Elevated Cedar Raised Beds

 (D) Pole bean

 WE ASKED kitchen garden expert Ellen Ecker Ogden to create planting plans for a couple of our Elevated Raised Beds.
 The results, both beautiful and delicious, are here: